 - Or simply as a most delicious side dish.

 The possibilities are endless!

 You can garnish with fresh or dried scallions.
-If you live in LA, can find the dried scallions, and the other ingredients for the portobello mushroom marinade at one my favorite Asian markets, Nijiya.
+If you live in Los Angeles, you can find the dried scallions, and the other ingredients for the portobello mushroom marinade at one my favorite Asian markets, Nijiya.

 However you decide to serve up the marinated grilled portobello mushrooms, enjoy!